-Assemblage is the subtle blending of wine from different vineyard plots and/or different grape varieties, each contributing its own special flavor.
+Assemblage is the subtle blending of wines from different vineyard plots and/or different grape varieties, each contributing its own special flavor.

 Wine blending is generally carried out by oenologists working for wineries.
 Oenologists can obtain wine blendings of the highest quality, but taste saturation entails a strong limit in the number of daily wine tasting sessions.
-Therefore the Nyseos company (www.nyseos.fr), which submitted this problem to us, provides chemical analysis tools to avoid a number of tasting sessions.
+Therefore the Nyseos company (www.nyseos.fr), which submitted the blending problem to us, provides chemical analysis tools to avoid a number of tasting sessions.
 These tools can analyze wine aromas by measuring a set of chemical compounds that impact wine taste [6].
 These tools make it possible to develop a decision-support software for the following problem: given a set of target wines to be produced, which volumes must be taken from each base wine in order to make wines satisfying constraints on aroma concentrations, volumes, alcohol content, price, etc.

 Moore and Griffin have shown that aroma concentrations of a wine blending satisfy linear constraints [11].
 However, several other requirements lead to nonlinear constraints.
-For instance, the Nyseos company works on a model that could predict the color of a wine.
+For instance, the Nyseos company works on a model able to predict the color of a wine.
 The model will not be linear and the complexity of color modeling is confirmed by other researches [8].
-Another critical point is that we cannot transfer a too small amount of wine from a tank to the target due to the loss of liquid in the pipes and to the manipulation cost.
+Another critical point is that no less than a given amount of wine can be transferred from a tank to a target because of the loss of liquid in the pipes and the manipulation cost.

 As we will see in this article, this requirement leads to a disjunctive constraint that can be modeled by boolean variables and nonlinear constraints.

 An interesting algorithmic research on wine blending has been presented in [8].
-An artificial neural network approach has been used to select the wine quantities extracted from each base in order to elaborate a wine that respects predefined aromatic criteria.
-In this work, aromatic criteria were not analyzed chemically.
+An artificial neural network approach has been used to select the wine quantities extracted from each base in order to elaborate a wine matching predefined aromatic criteria.
+In this work, aromatic criteria were not chemically analyzed.
 Instead, a panel of students carried out tasting to quantify predefined criteria.
 The neural network performed multicriteria optimization for adjusting each aroma.
 The comparison with our approach is difficult in terms of quality since we preferred to resort to monocriterion optimization.
 In addition, no performance (CPU time) results are shown in [8].
 Another research dealt with the blending problem [7].
 The main objective was to find the best matching between chromatograms of base and target wines.
 This problem was modeled by a non constrained nonlinear optimization solved by a local (Nelder-Mead) optimization method.

-We present in this article a mathematical modeling of the wine assemblage problem.
+In this article, we present a mathematical modeling of the wine assemblage problem.
 The problem is modeled by a mixed (discrete and continuous) nonlinear program.
 We transform it into a non-linear (pure) continuous CSP handled by a rigorous interval Branch and Bound (B&B).
-For minimizing in each target wine the gap between desired aromatic concentrations and obtained concentrations, while taking into account the minimal transfer disjunctive constraint, we have built a constrained optimization problem from which absolute value and max operators have been removed.
+We have built a constrained optimization model for minimizing in each target wine the gap between desired aromatic concentrations and obtained concentrations, while taking into account the minimal transfer disjunctive constraint.
+Absolute value and max operators have been removed from the obtained system.